pytoolz/toolz/doc/source/heritage.rst

 ``groupby`` which often complement these core operations.

 A completion of this set of functions was first attempted in the projects itertoolz_ and functoolz_ (note the z).
-These libraries contained several several functions that were absent in the standard itertools_/functools_ libraries.
-The ``itertoolz``/``functoolz`` libraries were eventually merged into the monolithic ``toolz`` project.
+These libraries contained several functions that were absent in the standard itertools_/functools_ libraries.
+The ``itertoolz``/``functoolz`` libraries were eventually merged into the monolithic ``toolz`` project described here.

 Most contemporary functional languages (Haskell, Scala, Clojure, ...) contain some variation of the functions found in ``toolz``.
 The ``toolz`` project generally adheres closely to the API found in the Clojure standard library (see cheatsheet_) and where disagreements occur that API usually dominates.
-The ``toolz`` API is also strongly affected by the principles of the Python language itself, and often makes deviations in order to be more approachable by that community.
+The ``toolz`` API is also strongly affected by the principles of the Python language itself, and often makes deviations in order to be more approachable to that community.

 The development of a functional standard library within a popular imperative